McDonald criteria: Future directions

-Improvements in Imaging technology:
+Improvements in imaging technology

+MRI results do not pick up all MS lesions.
 The European group MAGNIMS periodically publishes guidelines for using MRI in the diagnosis of MS that are updated as MRI technology evolves.
 Moreover, new MRI techniques, such as double inversion recovery imaging or phase sensitive inversion recovery, can be used to identify more lesions in MS which, if further validated, could be included in future criteria.
 Another promising MRI technique is magnetic transfer imaging, which will allow the detection of damage in normal-appearing brain tissue away from focal lesions.
 Finally, high resolution spectral domain optical coherence tomography could prove to be a very promising and sensitive way of identifying optic neuritis in the future.

-Improvements in Biomarkers:
+Improvements in biomarkers

 Four biomarkers were identified for further study by the 2010 revisions of McDonald Criteria: The CSF, the serum anti-GAGA4 and protein signatures and finally the circulating microRNA Some blood tests have been proposed based in circulating neurofilament light chain (NFL), in RNA profiling or in the MRZ reaction.

-Addressing subclinical disease:
+Addressing subclinical disease

 Another issue of great clinical significance that is not addressed by 2010 McDonald criteria is subclinical disease.
 There are some patients who were incidentally found to have brain lesions with appearance and location consistent with MS who are now classified as having a radiologically isolated syndrome (RIS).
 Some of these people will develop MS even after several years.
 Because early initiation of MS disease-modifying therapy is associated with better clinical outcomes, it is important to identify individuals in the subclinical stage of disease and determine if initiation of treatment at this stage is beneficial.
 More research is currently being conducted to clarify this issue and address which RIS patients will progress to definite MS. Depending on the findings of this research, future criteria might address this controversial but highly important issue of MS care.